-Least we not forget the sheer number of boots scattered on the floor, along with the dirt and other organic substances that come in on them!
-And the livestock that have lived in my kitchen, oh the livestock that has lived in my kitchen, but I digress-a story for another time!
+Lest we not forget the sheer number of boots scattered on the floor, along with the dirt and other organic substances that come in on them!
+And the livestock that has lived in my kitchen, oh the livestock that has lived in my kitchen, but I digress-a story for another time!

 Life Is Good!

 Great Grandmothers Lard Pie Crust

 - 2 1/4 cups milk

 - 1 cup sugar

 - Heat to almost boiling 1/2 cup butter, 2 cups milk and 1 cup sugar.

 - Combine 1/4 cup milk and 1/4 cup cornstarch, stir till combine and smooth.